Moneta Markets Review

 |Watchlists - Total Fields

 Market news and analysis: Daily market briefings are available on the broker's YouTube channel under the Moneta TV series powered by Trading Central.
 Both video series follow a consistent daily template with a high-level overview of key market movements.
 Though a bit plain, the videos are quick snippets that I found to be useful and easy to digest.
-I would like to see these videos integrated into the platform, which would make them easier for traders to consume.
+I would like to see these videos integrated into the platform (and not just the client portal and website), which would make them easier for traders to consume.

 Trading Central: Moneta Markets provides access to several third-party research tools from Trading Central, such as Market Buzz, Featured Ideas, and the Economic Calendar.
 To access these tools, however, clients will need to maintain an account balance of at least $500.
 For comparison, some of the best forex brokers offer such content and premium tools for all live account holders.
 Furthermore, these tools are not directly integrated into the trading platform.

 |Daily Market Commentary